ucsd-cse-spis-2016/spis16-project-planning-datamining-Kat-Maya/README.md

 # Brief Description

-For our project we want to analyze how fashion/ clothing reviews have diiferent words when used by males vs females.
+For our project we want to analyze how fashion/ clothing reviews have different keywords when used by males vs females.
 We will use the data to predict if reviews will be positive or negative based on the keywords.

 # Stages
 Stage 1: Collect clothing reviews from an online fashion retailer